-There is another detail that has just increased the belief in the supposed miracle: The staircase has 33 steps, the age of Jesus Christ.
+There is another detail that has just increased the belief in the supposed miracle: The staircase has

 The Loretto Academy was a school for women founded in Santa Fe in 1852 by the local Sisters of Loretto.
 In 1873 construction was begun to add a chapel to the site, a project plagued by some unfortunate incidents (including the shooting death of the main architect).
 As the builders were finishing up work on the chapel, they found that the plans drawn up by the late architect had not included any means of access to the chapel's choir loft.
 This was when, according to Alice Bullock's book, Loretto and the Miraculous Staircase, the now-legendary events kicked in.

 The notion of constructing an ordinary staircase up to the choir loft was apparently rejected both because it would have limited the available seating in the loft and because it would have been aesthetically unappealing.
 As Bullock described the nuns' dilemma over how to proceed: "Carpenters and builders were called in, only to shake their heads in despair.
 When all else had failed, the Sisters determined to pray a novena to the Master Carpenter himself,

 As Bullock's narrative continues, the nuns' prayers were answered on the ninth day by a humble workman leading a burro loaded with a complement of carpentry tools.
 The workman proclaimed that, with permission, he could resolve the dilemma, needing only a couple of water tubs to complete the task: